 This method is not perfect though.
 It is prone to shoulder surfing and theft.
 Also, if your house burns down or is flooded then your passwords may forever be lost.

 Bitwarden is a free/libre password manager suitable for computer users both novice and experienced.
-There are clients available for all major web browsers and operating systems, desktop and mobile.
+There are clients available for all major web browsers and operating systems, desktop and mobile that can automatically fill out login forms for you.

 All your data is encrypted and stored securely on a remote server where you can’t lose it.
 Just don’t forget your master password!